djura-risk-data-engineering/djura-tools/ReadMe.md

 ## License

 This repository has a free License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 To learn about Djura licenses visit our [website](https://www.djura.it/online-platform) or contact us at info@djura.it